 In September of 1989, the Middle School Educational Planning Committee embarked upon a two-year study of middle-level education in Yarmouth.
 The Educational Plan included a challenging, developmentally appropriate curriculum, exploratory programs, an advisee/advisor program, and flexible scheduling.
 These cornerstones of middle-level education have stood the test of time.

 Our Grade 6 has three two-member teams.
 The core academics of language arts [reading and writing], mathematics, science, and social studies are taught by the teams.
-The teams are: 1) Barbara Ellis (Mathematics and Science) and Stephanie Robison (Language Arts and Social Studies), 2) Ragan Bartlett (Mathematics and Science) and Julie Logan (Language Arts and Social Studies), and 3) Zachary Callahan (Mathematics and Science) and Meghan Haugevik (Langauge Arts and Social Studies).
+The teams are Jen Laberge (Mathematics and Science) and Stephanie Robison (Language Arts and Social Studies); Crystal Found (Mathematics and Science) and Julie Logan (Language Arts and Social Studies); and Zachary Callahan (Mathematics and Science) and Meghan Haugevik (Langauge Arts and Social Studies).

-Our Grade 8 has three two-member teams.
+Our Grade 8 has two two-member teams and one three-member team.
 The core academics of language arts [reading and writing], mathematics, science, and social studies are taught by the teams.
-The teams are: 1) Megan Rice (Science and Social Studies) and Michael Rice (Language Arts and Mathematics), 2) Rod Corey (Science and Social Studies) and Bill Shardlow (Mathematics and Language Arts), and 3) Ira Warshaw (Language Arts and Social Studies) and Kellie McMahon (Mathematics and Science).
+The teams are Jason Henry (Science and Social Studies) and Mike Rice (Language Arts and Mathematics); and Ira Warshaw (Language Arts and Social Studies) and Kellie McMahon (Mathematics and Science).
+The three-member team is Todd Stiles (Science and Social Studies), Caroline Myers (Language Arts and Social Studies), and Colleen Gridley (Mathematics and Science).

 Teacher Qualification Notice